FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/02FieldEncoding.md

 Examples show encoded bytes on the wire as hexadecimal digits, little-endian.

-FIX Qty data type is a float type, but a decimal may be constrained to integer values by setting exponent to zero.
+FIX Qty datatype is a float type, but a decimal may be constrained to integer values by setting exponent to zero.

 ```xml